ahmadassaf/dotfiles/README.md

 ## What are Dotfiles?

-If you're not familiar with the concept of dotfiles, check out Github's dotfiles page to learn more about them.
-Essentially, when someone says "dotfiles" they mean maintaining your command-line preferences in a Git repository (sort of like how I use Dropbox to manage my preference files for TextExpander, etc.) that you install on every computer.
+Dotfiles are plain text configuration files on Unix-y systems for things like our shell or our editor.
+If you're not familiar with the concept of dotfiles, check out [Github's dotfiles page](https://dotfiles.github.io/) to learn more about them.

 The name dotfiles refers to the fact that most of the files that perform this sort of configuration start with a dot.
+The dot or ‘.’ in front of the file means that it is actually a hidden file on the system, although this is not a strict requirement.
 The Zsh configuration file, for example, is `.zshrc` The SSH configuration folder is `.ssh` And so on.
-So the concept of "dotfiles" just means "versioning your configuration files."
+So the concept of "dotfiles" just means "versioning your configuration files".

+> to actually see these files, you either have to enable the ability to view those hidden files (if you are using a gui file viewer) or you have to use a specific flag (-a) on the command line with ls

 Your dotfiles will help you create powerful and consistent shell shortcuts and functions, settings for your editors, color coding and layouts for your shell, preferences and authentication for ssh and mysql and other protocols, and more.